Static vs. Dynamic Shots in Filmmaking and How to Edit With Them

 Juxtaposing Static and Dynamic Shots: Creating Contrast and Impact

 The contrast between static and dynamic shots can be a powerful tool in visual storytelling.
-Juxtaposing the two can create visual impact, emphasize key moments, and manipulate audience emotions.
+Juxtaposing the two makes each stand out more, emphasize key moments, and manipulate audience emotions.
 The two can be combined by:

 Highlighting Transitions: By transitioning from a static shot to a dynamic shot or vice versa, filmmakers can draw attention to a significant change in the narrative or intensify the emotional impact of a scene.